In Long Island slayings, a wife nearby but apparently unknowing

 NEW YORK — As the news of Rex Heuermann’s arrest in the Gilgo Beach killings rippled through his Long Island neighborhood, shock gave way to questions about another person in the rundown red house.

-“I guess people don’t expect a serial killer to be married,” said Frankie Musto, who lives two houses from Heuermann in Massapequa Park, a bedroom community an hour from midtown Manhattan.
+“I guess people don’t expect a serial killer to be married,” said Frankie Musto, who lives two houses away from Heuermann in Massapequa Park, a bedroom community an hour from midtown Manhattan.
 Musto was standing on her porch, discussing with family and neighbors how a man a police official described as “a demon that walks among us” could remain married for years.

 During the years that investigators said Heuermann was preying on young women, he lived in the red house with his wife, Asa Ellerup, 59, and their two children.

-Heuermann was arrested in midtown Manhattan and was charged Friday with three counts of first-degree murder; he is also the prime suspect in the death of a fourth woman.
+Heuermann was charged Friday with three counts of first-degree murder; he is also the prime suspect in the death of a fourth woman.
 His lawyer said Heuermann, who was held without bail, denies committing the killings, and wept after his arrest.

 His wife has not been charged and investigators said she was out of state or out of the country when all the killings happened.
-Investigators said stray strands of her hair helped link her husband to the bodies found in 2011.
-Questions about Ellerup rippled along the bustling checkout counters Monday in the IGA supermarket where she shopped several times a week for more than 20 years.
+Investigators said stray strands of her hair helped link her husband to the bodies, which were found in 2010.
+Questions about Ellerup rippled along the bustling checkout counters Monday morning in the IGA supermarket where she shopped several times a week for more than 20 years.

 “Could he have been a monster who killed those girls and an angel at home?” said Mery Salmeri, a store manager.
 “Or maybe his family was just so scared of him that they were like his prisoners who would never tell anyone even if they had some idea of what he was capable of.”